martinec/grav-plugin-bibtexify/README.md

 # Credits

-This plugin use a minimal modified version of [bib-publication-list](https://github.com/vkaravir/bib-publication-list).
+This plugin use a forked version of [bib-publication-list](https://github.com/vkaravir/bib-publication-list).
 The bib-publication-list author is [vkaravir](https://github.com/vkaravir).